rsyncOSX/RsyncOSXdocs/content/post/compile.md

 RsyncOSX is only depended upon Cocoa and  Foundation classes which are standard Swift libraries.

-There are two ways to compile, either in Xcode or utilize `make` from commandline in RsyncOSX catalog.
+There are two ways to compile, either in Xcode or utilize `make` from command line in RsyncOSX catalog.
 To use make require Xcode command line utilities to be installed.
 Execute the following command and follow the instructions.

 `xcode-select --install`